chrysillala/react-ecosystem/README.md

 - store: one central, global state
 - actions {type, payload}: explicitly define the different events that can occur in our app
 - reducers: specifying what should happen to Redux store, when a given action occurs

+### Action Creators
+A function that takes extra info as an argument and returns an action object with this info as the payload.

+It abstracts away all the actual code for the actions.
+It's much easier and less error prone than explicitly code out action objects.
+And for this reason, in React Redux app we work almost exclusively with action creators instead of using bare actions, even when a given action doesn't even have a payload.